The excursion to Oldest Noto and Carousel Gorge combines archeology, history and nature.

 Informations and suggestions

-It is important to be equipped with trekking shoes or at least good sport shoes, a rucksack, a wind jacket and a change of clothes.
+It is important to be equipped with hiking shoes or at least good sport shoes, a rucksack, a change of clothes, swimsuit, towel, sandals.

 Oldest Noto and Carousel Gorge

-Noto Antica is the old city of Neas or Neaton, destroyed by the earthquake of 1693.
-Under the roman domination the city receives the status of Municipium and, after the Byzantine and Arab period, it becomes civitas ingegnosa under Ferdinand the Catholic.
+Oldest Noto is the old city of Neas or Neaton, destroyed by the earthquake of 1693.
+Under the roman domination the city receives the status of Municipium and, after the byzantine and arab period, it becomes civitas ingegnosa under Ferdinand the Catholic.
 Between the fourteenth and sixteenth centuries it was home to many prominent figures, becoming one of the major cultural, military and economic centers of south-eastern Sicily.
 The city, surrounded by imposing walls (many of which still standing) and deep valleys, was never taken by force.
 Only the violent earthquake of 1693 succeeded in destroying it.

-The Carosello canyon, located west of Noto Antica ( the town ruins from the 1693 earthquake) is hollowed in limestone and sandstone.
+The Carousel Gorge, located west of Noto Antica ( the town ruins from the 1693 earthquake) is hollowed in limestone and sandstone.
 The river ( its flow changes according to the season) that runs into the canyon is fed by perennial springs, and for centuries it has supplied many mills and rupestrian tanneries (some of them of considerable size).
 In operation since 1400, they work the leather and the “albascio”, a type of heavy wool.
 The tanning was a flourishing industrial activity for Noto, it provided large businesses to local aristocracy, especially during the sixteenth century.
-Today the site is a destination for many hikers who decide to visit it.
+Today the site is a destination for many hikers who decide to visit it to relax.